-Co-financing Reports: The FAO BH, with support from the PMU and the stakeholders, will be responsible for collecting the required information and reporting on co-financing as indicated in the Project Document/CEO Request.
+Co-financing Reports: The FAO BH, with support from the PMU, will be responsible for collecting the required information and reporting on co-financing as indicated in the Project Document/CEO Request.
 The PMU will compile the information received from the executing partners and transmit it in a timely manner to the FAO LTO and BH, and WWF GEF Agency.
 The report, which covers the period 1 July through 30 June, is to be submitted on or before 31 July and will be incorporated into the annual PIR.
 The format and tables to report on co-financing can be found in the PIR.

-Terminal Report: At least two months before the end date of the project, the PMU will submit the draft terminal report to the FAO-BH, who will consult and finalize it with LTO, WWF GEF Agency, and WWF Mongolia.
+Terminal Report: Within two months before the end date of the project, and one month before the Terminal Evaluation, the PMU will submit to the FAO BH, LTO, the WWF GEF Agency, and WWF Mongolia a draft Terminal Report.
 The main purpose of the Terminal Report is to give guidance at ministerial or senior government level on the policy decisions required for the follow-up of the project, and to provide the donor with information on how the funds were utilized.
 The Terminal Report is accordingly a concise account of the main products, results, conclusions and recommendations of the project, without unnecessary background, narrative or technical details.
 The target readership consists of persons who are not necessarily technical specialists but who need to understand the policy implications of technical findings and needs for insuring sustainability of project results.